 Black flies, deer flies, and horse flies proliferate throughout central Canada, mostly in forested areas.
 They bite and can make life quite miserable.
 Bring repellent, light clothing to provide maximum coverage, and a hat.

 June Events in Canada

 Events include theater, music, and food festivals, many of which have been running annually for years.
 In addition to these iconic festivals, you can take in a colorful Pride parade in Toronto or sip wine in a vineyard in Niagra.

 - Gros Morne Theatre Festival: The 16-week summer repertory season begins in May and extends to September with two performances nightly in the community of Cow Head.
-In 2019, there will be six plays with over 160 performances.

 - Banff Summer Arts Festival: Music, film, theater, and dance performances take place from May through August in Banff, Alberta.
 During the celebration, there will be a full range of performing, visual and literary arts.
 For music lovers, there are jazz, symphony, and chamber music performances.

 - The Charlottetown Festival: This large celebration of Canadian performing arts, including the long-running "Anne of Green Gables – The Musical," takes place in Prince Edward Island's capital city from mid-June to the end of September.

 - The Stratford Festival: This repertory theater festival focuses on the works of William Shakespeare from May to October in Stratford, Ontario.